Part of the Technical Health audit

 How many images does SiteCurl check per page?

-SiteCurl checks every image source on each page in your scan.
-On a full scan of 50 pages, this can cover hundreds of images across your site.
+SiteCurl checks each image source on each page in your scan.
+On a full scan of 100 pages, this can cover hundreds of shots across your site.

 Does SiteCurl check images loaded by JavaScript?

-SiteCurl checks image sources present in the HTML response.
-Images loaded dynamically by JavaScript after the page renders may not be caught.
-The check covers standard img tags and inline style background images.
+SiteCurl checks image sources in the HTML response.
+Shots loaded by JavaScript after the page renders may not be caught.
+The check covers standard img tags and inline style background shots.

 Can I check for broken images without signing up?

 Yes.
-The free audit checks your home page for broken images as part of a full seven-category scan.
+The free audit checks your home page for broken images as part of a full seven-part scan.
 No signup needed.
 Results in under 60 seconds.

 What causes broken images?

-Common causes are deleted or renamed files, changed CDN URLs after a hosting migration, hotlinked images from other sites that were removed, and CMS plugin updates that change thumbnail URL patterns.
+Common causes are deleted or renamed files, changed CDN URLs after a hosting move, hotlinked shots from other sites that were removed, and CMS plugin updates that change thumbnail URL patterns.

 Check your images now